 - At the term’s end, the CRT’s remaining assets pass to one or more charities.

 - When you fund the CRT, you receive an income tax deduction for the present value of the amount that will go to charity.

-The property is removed from your estate.
 A CRT also can help diversify your portfolio if you own non-income-producing assets that would generate a large capital gain if sold.
 Because a CRT is tax-exempt, it can sell the property without paying tax on the gain at the time of the sale.
 The CRT can then invest the proceeds in a variety of stocks and bonds.
 You’ll owe capital gains tax when you receive CRT payments, but because the payments are spread over time, much of the liability will be deferred.
 Plus, only a portion of each payment will be attributable to capital gains; some may be considered tax-free return of principal.

 Charitable Lead Trusts

 To benefit charity while transferring assets to loved ones at a reduced tax cost, consider a charitable lead trust (CLT):

 - For a given term, the CLT pays an amount to one or more charities.

 - At the term’s end, the CLT’s remaining assets pass to one or more loved ones you name as remainder beneficiaries.